 Have you ever been so nervous about speaking a new language that your tongue felt tied when talking to other speakers?
-Have you ever been in the unfortunate situation of having spent months, maybe even years, learning a new language in-depth only to find yourself completely tongue-tied when it’s time to actually converse?
+Have you ever been in the unfortunate situation of having spent months, maybe even years, learning a new language in-depth and practicing that language only to find yourself completely tongue-tied when it’s time to actually converse?

-The focus of traditional foreign language lessons tends to be on writing and reading skills, which is fine, but if you aren’t able to communicate, your efforts can seem pointless.
+The focus of traditional foreign language lessons tends to be on writing and reading skills, not speaking practice, which is fine, but if you aren’t able to communicate, your efforts can seem pointless.

 I was in this situation, so I looked for a language learning app to help me practice speaking and improve my pronunciation.

-While this is a review for our site, Latin American Spanish Cafe, know that Speechling offers a huge array of spoken languages.
+While this is a review for our site, which deals with Latin American Spanish, know that Speechling offers many spoken languages in the app.
 These include: English (US and UK), French, Spanish (Latin America and Spain), Korean, Japanese, Chinese (Simplified and Traditional), German, Italian, Portuguese, and Russian.

 Getting started with Speechling